climbcat/mcparse/README.md

 This project is part of an exploratory project to re-image the mcstas core, and a stand-alone demonstration of the parser (and code-generation) section of that idea.

+### Note on C++ compatibility

+The original C code turned out to be fairly compatible with a standard C++ compiler (g++).

+However, explicit porting of each component is still necessary.
+It was not difficult hard, but it can take a bit of extra development time to do.

+To be able to proceed with a proof-of-concept for high-level code, only the components included by the instrument PSI_DMC were ported so far.
+However, this includes multiple large and non-trivial components, such as Monitor_nD and Source_Maxwell.

+NOTE: In addition to being ported, the support for MPI and PGCC/OpenAcc was removed for simplicity's sake.
+These features were not at all essential for the purpose of this project.

 ### Building high-level functionality

 The generated components meta file provides access to all of the parsed components